OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 # NMEA Multiplexer
-Any input (File, Serial, TCP, UDP, WebSocket...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.
+Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.

 ### Includes
 - NMEA Parser